tayganr/purviewlab/modules/module04.md

 * Bulk Import Terms into the Glossary via a CSV file.
 * Bulk Export Terms from the Glossary into a CSV file.
 * Assign a Term to an Asset in the Data Catalog.
+* Update an existing Term with Related Terms and Contacts.

 ## Table of Contents